2Geigh/2Geigh/README.md

-Hello, I’m Nick Garcia, an undergraduate biology student at the University of Toronto.
+Hello, I’m Nick Garcia, an undergraduate molecular biology and genetics student at the University of Toronto.

-I’m interested in genomics, machine learning, and using software to solve problems more broadly.
+I’m interested in botanical genomics, pathology, and biotechnology as they relate to agriculture.
+Software development just so happens to be really fun.

-I can be reached at nick.garcia@mail.utoronto.ca for any inquiries.
+I can be reached at nick.garcia@mail.utoronto.ca.